+Our classes teach the technique for making cheese from goat & cows milk.
+We create cheese from both kinds of milk in

 The art of creating cheese is becoming a lost technique.
 Just over 100 years ago, most small farms and cottages all created their style of cheese.
 With the population increase, factories create cheese on a massive scale adding chemicals to force a curd and add oil and preservatives to the milk, losing the beautiful technique and flavor of the Artisan Cheese.

 We do not use any chemical starters or inoculants.
 We make cheese the way it was created 500 years ago.
 We have our own hives and add honey to every cheese we make which is a natural antibacterial.
 We use our own natural wax from our bees.
 Marcia has a Clabber Mesophilic starter that she has been renewing and aging for over five years.
 It is incredibly smooth tasting and creates amazing cheeses.

 Master Chef Marcia has been making cheeses for nearly a decade with our own Goat milk and Cow milk sourced from a nearby organic raw dairy.
 She has found that she loves introducing guests to the lost art of cheese making, in hopes that they will blossom into home cheese makers creating many more wonderful kinds of cheese.

-Classes on the Farm/Inn are private and are limited to either a couple, a family (16 yrs and above) or a group of friends.
+All classes on the Farm/Inn are private and are limited to either a couple, a family (16 yrs and above) or a group of friends.
 Limited to 6 pupils per class.
 This allows each student to fully participate in each step of the cheese process.
 Workshops are scheduled directly with Marcia and are offered M–Th.
-She accepts one class per month.
+She accepts only one class per month.
 You must phone the Inn to check availability for the class.
 Then you will need to make a reservation at the Inn for a minimum of one night (2 is highly recommended ).
 The cheese course begins early and continues the next day to allow students to ripen their cheese and experience the entire process.